google/flatbuffers/docs/source/Schemas.md

 e.g. you could change a `uint` to an `int` if no values in current data use the high bit yet.

+### Arrays

+Arrays are a convenience short-hand for a fixed-length collection of elements.
+Arrays can be used to replace the following schema:

+    struct Vec3 {
+        x:float;
+        y:float;
+        z:float;
+    }

+with the following schema:

+    struct Vec3 {
+        v:[float:3];
+    }

+Both representations are binary equivalent.

+Arrays are currently only supported in a `struct`.

 ### (Default) Values

 Values are a sequence of digits.
 Values may be optionally followed by a decimal